Overview of gun laws by nation: Turkey

-Turkey is semi-restrictive in terms of gun control statutes.
+Turkey is restrictive in terms of gun control statutes.
 Civilians in Turkey need to get a license from the police or gendarmerie to own and use firearms, and these licenses last for 5 years.
 Licenses are available for shotguns (including semi-automatic ones), rifles (bolt-action, lever-action, and some semi-automatics), and handguns.
 To get a license, you must: